j1o2h3n/DDSTGCN/README.md

 ```
 python train.py
 ```
-To run different datasets, you need to modify the relevant parameters of the dataset, including '--data', '--adjdata', '--in_dim', '--num_nodes'.
+To run different datasets, you need to modify the relevant parameters of the dataset, including '--data', '--adjdata', '--in_dim' and '--num_nodes'.
 The default is METR-LA dataset.

 ### Dataset